namkera23/Namratha_Protfolio/README.md

-# 🌐 Pradnya Jagtap's Portfolio Website
+# 🌐 Namratha Karkera Portfolio Website

 Welcome to my personal portfolio website!
 This site highlights my projects, skills, and background as a developer.
 It's built using modern tools and technologies to offer a clean and engaging experience.